kubernetes/website/content/en/docs/concepts/_index.md

   * **[kubelet](/docs/admin/kubelet/)**, which communicates with the Kubernetes Master.
   * **[kube-proxy](/docs/admin/kube-proxy/)**, a network proxy which reflects Kubernetes networking services on each node.

-## Kubernetes Objects
+## Kubernetes objects

 Kubernetes contains a number of abstractions that represent the state of your system: deployed containerized applications and workloads, their associated network and disk resources, and other information about what your cluster is doing.
 These abstractions are represented by objects in the Kubernetes API.
-See [Understanding Kubernetes Objects](/docs/concepts/overview/working-with-objects/kubernetes-objects/) for more details.
+See [Understanding Kubernetes objects](/docs/concepts/overview/working-with-objects/kubernetes-objects/#kubernetes-objects) for more details.

 The basic Kubernetes objects include: